 Can I do all three Swiss luxury trains in one trip?

-Yes, in 8-10 days at a comfortable pace.
-The natural routing is Lucerne to Interlaken on the GoldenPass, then the Glacier Express to Zermatt, then the Bernina Express from St. Moritz to Tirano.
-Each train takes a half-day, with the rest of the time for the alpine destinations themselves.
+Yes, comfortably in eight to ten days.
+A natural routing is Lucerne to Interlaken and Montreux on the GoldenPass, the Glacier Express between Zermatt and St. Moritz, and the Bernina Express from St. Moritz to Tirano.
+Each train takes roughly a half to a full day, leaving the rest of the time for the alpine destinations themselves.

 Is the Swiss Travel Pass worth it?